fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise a local variable `arr1`, and assign it to an array object `[​"a"​, ​"b"​, ​"c"​] `.
 On `line 2`, we initialise the local variable `arr2` and assign it to the return value of calling the `.dup` method on `arr1`.
 The `.dup` method returns a shallow copy of the array object `arr1`  is referencing, which is a new array object.

 On `line 4`, we call the `map!` method on the array object `arr2` is referencing (again, this is __not__ the same array object that `arr1` is referencing), passing in a block (denoted by the `do..end` reserved words immediately following the `map!` method call) as an argument.
+The `map!` method invokes the block once for each element in the array upon which `map!` was called.
+The block itself takes a single parameter, `char`.

-The `map!` method is a destructive method, returning the object it was called on, where the elements are determined by the return value of the block on each iteration.
-In this case (`line 5`), the `.upcase` method is called on each element in the array object referenced by `arr2`.
+The `map!` method is a destructive method, returning the mutated object it was called on, where the elements are determined by the return value of the block on each iteration.
+In this case (`line 5`), the `.upcase` method is called on each element in the array object referenced by `arr2` passed to the block through the block parameter `char`.
 This has the effect of reassigning the elements within the `[​"a"​, ​"b"​, ​"c"​]` object, mutating it.

 On `line 8`, we call the `puts` method, passing the local variable `arr1` as an argument.
 This will output `'a', 'b', 'c'` on separate lines (i.e. converting each element of the array into a string object) and return `nil` (`puts` always returns `nil`).